CloudFamily/CloudFamily/content/archive/cloud_champions/January2021.md

 ### About
-**Deepthi Goguri** is hard working, passionate SQL Server enthusiast, well-organized team player and is a **proud mother of two children**.
+**Deepthi Goguri** is hard working, passionate SQL Server enthusiast, well-organized team player.

-Deepthi moved to united states from India to pursue her master's in computer technology from Eastern Illinois University.
+Deepthi moved to united states from India to pursue her master's in computer technology.

-Deepthi is currently working as **SQL Database Administrator in Administrative Office of the Courts, Kentucky**.

-Deepthi loves gardening, interior decoration, arts/crafts and read moral stories to kids as much as possible in her free time.
+Deepthi loves gardening, interior decoration, arts/crafts.

 Deepthi works very hard at every opportunity she gets and tries to serve the community as best as she can.